Krishna-1551/EmoSense-AI/README.md

 ---

-🤝 Contributing
+## 🤝 Contributing

-Contributions, suggestions, and feedback are welcome.
-Feel free to open an issue or submit a pull request.
+Suggestions, feedback, and discussions are welcome.

 ---

-📄 License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ---

-⭐ Project Note
+## ⭐ Project Note

 This project was created using AI-assisted software development tools.

-My primary role involved product planning, feature design, prompt engineering, workflow definition, testing, and documentation.
+My primary contributions included:

+- Product planning
+- Feature design
+- Prompt engineering
+- Workflow definition
+- Testing
+- Documentation

+The repository showcases the project concept, architecture, and development process.

 ---

-📬 Connect With Me
+## 📬 Connect With Me

-If you found this project interesting, feel free to connect and explore my other work.
+Feel free to explore my other projects and connect with me.

-⭐ If you like this project, consider giving it a star!
+⭐ If you found this project interesting, consider giving it a star!